spinozapy/QR-Code-Generator/README.md

 [QR Code Generator]: Enter the text or URL for QR code (type 'exit' to quit): root@you:~$ Hello World

-[QR Code Generator]: Enter the QR code color in HEX format (e.g., #000000 for black).
-Press Enter to black. root@you:~$ #FF5733
+[QR Code Generator]: Enter the QR code color in HEX format (e.g., #000000 for black). root@you:~$ #FF5733

-[QR Code Generator]: Enter the background color in HEX format (e.g., #FFFFFF for white).
-Press Enter to white. root@you:~$ #FFFFFF
+[QR Code Generator]: Enter the background color in HEX format (e.g., #FFFFFF for white). root@you:~$ #FFFFFF

 [QR Code Generator]: QR code has been generated and saved as 'QR Codes/Hello World.png'